CyVerse-learning-materials/SciApps_guide/step4.rst

        |myjobs_window|

-  3. Click **Annotation** category (left panel) or search for **MAKER**, then click **MAKER** to load **MAKER-0.0.1**
+  3. Click **Annotation** category (left panel) or search for **MAKER**, then click **MAKER** to load **MAKER-0.0.1**.

      |build_workflow2|

   4. Under “Genome sequence file” click **or Browse DataStore**, then navigate the exampleData (*example_data > maker*); select **test_genome.fasta** and click 'Select and Close'.

-  5. Click **SNAP-0.0.1** in the History panel to expand its outputs, then drag and drop **my.all.hmm** into the **SNAP HMM file** field
+  5. Click **SNAP-0.0.1** in the History panel to expand its outputs, then drag and drop **my.all.hmm** into the **SNAP HMM file** field.

   6. Under “Maker annotations” click **or Browse DataStore**, then navigate the example data (*example_data > maker*); select **maker_out.gff** and click 'Select and Close'.

-  7. Leave others as defaults, then click the "Submit Job" button
+  7. Leave others as defaults, then click the "Submit Job" button.

   8. Once COMPLETED, click **MAKER-0.0.1** in the History panel to expand its outputs, then click **maker_output.jbrowse** to visualize annotation results.

      ..
 Note::
        You will get an email notification if selected 'Yes' before 'Submit Job', or you can click on the 'i' icon to check the analysis status.
-For manual annotation of the MAKER results with Apollo, go to http://data.maizecode.org/apollo with username: demo@demo.com, and password: demo
+For manual annotation of the MAKER results with Apollo, go to http://data.maizecode.org/apollo with username: demo@demo.com, and password: demo.

 ----